 About the STD/HIV/Hepatitis Program

 The STD/HIV/Hepatitis Program (SHP) administers statewide and regional programs designed to prevent the transmission of STDs and HIV, to ensure the availability of quality medical and social services for those diagnosed with an STD, HIV, or Hepatitis, and to track the impact of these epidemics in Louisiana.

 The Vision of the combined program is to "achieve a state of awareness that promotes sexual health, ensures universal access to care, and eliminates new STD, HIV, and Hepatitis infections."

 SHP's mission is to lead the effort to build a holistic, integrated and innovative system of STD, HIV, and Hepatitis prevention, care and education that eliminates health inequities.
 We will do this by utilizing quality data and technology to inform and direct policy and programs around sexual health.

 SHP has distinct policies for providers and laboratories to report Hepatitis B, Hepatitis C, HIV, and other STDs.
 Please follow the instructions outlined here.

 - Prevention is primarily funded through a cooperative agreement with the Centers for Disease Control and Prevention.
 Additional funding from the state of Louisiana contributes to STD testing and treatment in parish health units.

 - Major prevention activities include HIV Counseling, Testing, and Linkage to Care Services, Prevention Materials Distribution, Partner Services, Community Planning, the Louisiana Statewide STD/HIV Infoline, and training and education.

-- Services provides a variety of patient care services to individuals living with HIV/AIDS, such as primary medical care, medications, dental services, assistance with transportation, rent and utilities, child care, supplemental food items, and other needed support services.
+- Services provides a variety of services to individuals living with HIV, such as health insurance assistance, medications, case management, and assistance with transportation, rent and utilities, child care, supplemental food items, and other needed support services.

 - The Services Program is primarily funded through the Health Resources and Services Administration (HRSA), the Department of Housing and Urban Development (HUD) and the State of Louisiana.